 On our 3rd post, we begin with another duo of version exclusives.
 Sableye are found only within Sapphire and they’re a pretty unique type of Dark/Ghost (well before 4th Generation happens).
 There’s something quite edgy about this Pokemon and its gemstone eyes are totally cool.
 Before other greats came along, Sableye was pretty good not having a lot of weaknesses.
 Since then it’s been surpassed and now all I’m thinking is why doesn’t Sableye have an evolution???

 I suppose that’s sort of answered in OR/AS where it gains its Mega Evolution.
 Visually not much has changed in Sableye other than getting a giant gemstone.
 Though it’s special defense goes way up!

-However, once Generation 6 rolled around that changed for it.
-Mawile became a Steel/Fairy type (which it shares with Klefki) AND it got a Mega Evolution to go along with it.
+However, once Generation 6 rolled around, there were some changes for it.
+Mawile became a Steel/Fairy type (which it shares with Klefki & Magearna) AND it got a Mega Evolution to go along with it.
 It’s pretty strange that it did because it’s one of those that came unexpectedly.
 Still a cool Pokemon regardless.

 053: Aron, 054: Lairon, 055: Aggron